lll-jy/irgv2/docs/Configuration.md

 2. [`TVAE`](../irg/tabular/tvae#irg.tabular.tvae.TVAETrainer).
 3. [`MLP`](../irg/tabular/mlp#irg.tabular.mlp.MLPTrainer).

+## Hyperparameters for Each Trainer Type

-In the following subsections, we list some suggested hyperparameters for tuning.
+In this section, we list some important hyperparameter settings.
+Note that the list below is by no means complete.

-## CTGAN Trainer
+### CTGAN Trainer

 - `embedding_dim`: Embedding dimensions for latent space.
 - `pac`: Set for mitigating mode collapse (if too small, might over-fit; if too large, might under-fit).